IBM/cloudpakforapplications-appmod-workshop/workshop/README.md

-## App Modernization Workshop
+## IBM Kubernetes Service Workshop

 In the workshop you will learn about foundational open source technologies and industry-wide accepted best practices for building modern, scalable, portable, and robust applications.
-You will learn migration strategies for moving legacy, monolithic WAS applications into Liberty containers running on Red Hat OpenShift, and some of the common pitfalls to watch out for.
+You will learn migration strategies for moving legacy, monolithic WAS applications into Liberty containers running on IBM Kubernetes Service (IKS), and some of the common pitfalls to watch out for.

 ### About this workshop